Free Kitchen Hacks eBook

 Plated Pumpkin and Mushroom Risotto surrounded by orange and white mini pumpkins

-• Vegetable broth.
-You can buy it at the store or make your own veggie broth.
+You can buy vegetable broth at the store or make your own veggie broth.
+Mushroom broth and chicken broth also work in this recipe.

 ingredients for pumpkin mushroom risotto - salt, pumpkin puree, rice, coconut milk, garlic, vegetable broth, olive oil, shallot, pepper, mushrooms, parmesan cheese